inventmarine/open-ato-esp/README.md

     ```

 # Features
- * ATO with single float or dual float switch sensor and 12V freshwater pump (actuator/switch).
+ * Ability to use either a single float switch or combined with an optical switch.
+ * Controls 12V pump or solenoid.
- * Customisable pump timeout.
+ * Customisable pump timeout to prevent flooding.
  * Based on ESPHome firmware and consequently compatible with Home Assistant, MQTT, etc.
- * Over the air (OTA) updates
+ * Over the air (OTA) updates.
- * Mini OLED Display
+ * Mini OLED Display.
  * Programming can be fully modified using a yaml file (no need for advanced programming skills)